slashP/Vali/live-generate-readme.md

   "PanoSelectionStrategy": "", // empty or "Newest" / "Random" / "RandomNotNewest" / "RandomAvoidNewest" / "RandomNotOldest" / "RandomAvoidOldest" / "SecondNewest" / "Oldest" / "SecondOldest"
   "acceptedCoverage": "", // empty or "Official" / "Unofficial" / "All"
   "rejectLocationsWithoutDescription": true, // whether to reject locations with no description.
 Defaults to true.
+  "batchSize": 10000, // number of requests done between each filtering/updating of progress bar.
+Defaults to 10000.
   "geoJsonFiles": [], // list of files specifying area to search within. example: ["c:\\priv\\vali-maps\\florida.geojson"] "distribution": { // will generate two files, one with all locations and one with a distributed subset of locations.
     "minMinDistance": 5000, // minimum distance between locations in meters.